 When the starting gun goes off, ladies in Liberal Kansas flip a pancake in the skillet they hold, and take off on a course to the Finish Line.

 This for the annual International Pancake Day Race, where they compete against one another – and also compete against ladies in Olney, England.
 It is held every Shrove Tuesday.
-This year the Race is March 5th.
+In 2019 the Race is March 5th.
 For Liberal, it marks the 70th year in participation.
 Visitors are invited to the celebration.

 Here are details!

 The Pancake Day Race started in 1445 in Olney, England.